Senior Tory warns 'rule of law at risk' in Scotland over Nicola Sturgeon probe

 “So can I ask the Leader of the House, is the rule of law in Scotland at risk?
 And can we have a debate and a statement on this matter?”

-However, that ruling did not compel the government to publish the evidence, just that they were obliged to reconsider the original FOI request, made by a member of the public.
+However, that ruling did not compel the government to publish the evidence, stating they were obliged to reconsider the original FOI request, made by a member of the public.

-Responding, Leader of the House Penny Mordaunt described the issues as “disturbing”.

 “I am sure that the Scottish Parliament will be asking questions of their government in relation to these very serious matters”.